 Are all our days perfect?
 Of course not.
 Here’s to shifting the overall balance…. creating more memory deposits that are full of family adventures, learning opportunities, and fun!

 Welcome to Monday Motivation!
-Each week, I’ll be sharing one of my favorite inspiring quotes.
+I hope you enjoy this inspiring quote.
 For more words to live by, check out the archives. *The graphic above was made to tuck into a scrapbook and uses a digital design from the Wiltshire Daisy Card Pack by Carina Gardner.*